ehlke-hepworth/time_series_visualizer/README.md

 1. To push the date onto the MYSQL database, in your terminal, run: python push_mysequal.py
-2. To confirm data was successfully stored in the database, in your terminal, run: mysql -u root -p time_series_db
+2. To open mySQL to confirm data was successfully stored in the database, in your terminal, run: mysql -u root -p time_series_db
+3. No that you're in MySQL, view the data by running:
+SELECT * FROM device_data;
-3. To retrieve the data from MySQL database using FastAPI, in your terminal, run: uvicorn main:app --reload --host 0.0.0.0 --port 8000
+4. Now that you're in MySQL, retrieve the data from MySQL database using FastAPI, in your terminal, run: uvicorn main:app --reload --host 0.0.0.0 --port 8000

 ### Frontend Setup
 Ensure you are in frontend/ for the following steps These steps take place after following the "Backend Setup" instructions

-4. To ensure you are granting React (in localhost3000) access to the data (in localhost8000), your terminal, run: node server.js
+5. To ensure you are granting React (in localhost3000) access to the data (in localhost8000), your terminal, run: node server.js
-5. To open the web application, in your terminal run: npm start
+6. To open the web application, in your terminal run: npm start

 ## Running the Application